 In the last few years, thanks to the efforts of two PhDs under my supervision, Zekarias Kefato and Nasrullah Sheikh, I started to explore problems that are completely outside the distributed systems topic: namely, machine learning with a particular focus on network representation learning.
-Maybe it is the academic age, but when I say “I started to explore” really means Zekarias and Nasrullah are doing 95% of the work, and my role is just to make sure that the papers are easy to read.
+Maybe it is the academic age, but when I say “I started to explore” really means Zekarias and Nasrullah were doing 95% of the work, and my role has been just to make sure that the papers are easy to read.

 Network Representation Learning is a method to learn a low-dimensional embedding of a graph such that its geometrical properties are preserved.
 The learned embeddings are used in various downstream machine learning tasks such as classification and link prediction.

 NRL can be performed by using various sources of information in a graph such as network structure, attributes, and cascades.
 These sources can be used independently or in combination, depending on their availability.
 Early research focused on using only structural information due to its default availability.
 Recent results suggest that using additional information may help in learning a better representation.
 The challenge is how to incorporate different sources of information in the learning process.